 For Cognitive Times magazine I profiled Kristin Robertson, the head of the Automated Systems division at Boeing.
 Her division makes robotic fighter planes and unmanned submarines, among other very, very high-tech things.

-Working with Washingtonian Custom Media for the Economic Club of Washington, I wrote most of the highly regarded Club’s latest annual report.
+Working with Washingtonian Custom Media for the Economic Club of Washington, I have written the highly regarded Club’s annual report for the past several years.

 For Service Management Group, I wrote a white paper that is repeatedly updated as the Kansas City customer-service company expands.
 The original title, “Five Things We Learned from Talking to 500 Million People” now reads “Five Things We Learned from Talking to 1 Billion People.”